hannahhoang2704/Javascript_assignment/module3/t5/README.md

-Create multiple <article> elements that contain heading, image, image caption and text and populate them with the data from picArray.
-Add the articles to the <section> element.
+Create multiple <code><article></code> elements that contain heading, image, image caption and text and populate them with the data from picArray.
+Add the articles to the <code><section></code> element.